bitst0rm-pub/Formatter/README.md

 ## Troubleshooting

-Please activate the key `"debug": true` in `Formatter.sublime-settings` to see what is going on.
-Errors can come from upstream plugin, from your transcoding code text also setting wrong parameters to path or bugs inside Formatter itself can be the root of issues.
+If you encounter issues, please activate the key `"debug": true` in `Formatter.sublime-settings` to see what is going on.
+Errors can arise from upstream plugins, from your transcoding codebase also setting wrong parameters to path or bugs inside Formatter itself can be the root of issues.

+## Limitations

+Although Formatter itself does not have any limitations, compute-intensive operations like formatting large data, such as SQL, might cause third-party plugins to malfunction.
+Therefore, it is recommended to make a copy of the data and split it into smaller chunks.

 ## Todo: